 The One had no other way to apparently become a multiplicity and diversity of various forms except through the power of imagination.
 You are not who you think yourself to be.
 You are an Infinite Being, dreaming a human life.
 When our attention is turned inward, we can recognize a much deeper dimension of Self.
 The Bible states this in Psalm 46:10: “Be still and know that I am God.”
 Through Grace you may realize that NOW.

-Dare to dream (and care for one another).
+Dare to Dream (and care for one another).

 With heartfelt regards,

-Copyright © – 2020 – R. Arthur Russell
+Copyright © – 2023 – R. Arthur Russell

 P.S.
 Please share this article if you enjoyed it.
 If you’d like to view my latest book (This Taste of Flesh and Bones–released September 8, 2020), press here.
 My YouTube videos may be found through this link.
 May the content of either or both help you along your spiritual journey. 🙏🏿🧡